0 Items in Your Cart

 Volcanologists study volcanoes, their location, and their activity.
 They are concerned with their origins and the phenomena of their processes.

-Planetologists use data from artificial satellites and astronauts' equipment to study the makeup and atmosphere of the planets, the moon, and other bodies in our solar system.
-Recent advances in this field have greatly increased our knowledge of Jupiter, Saturn, and their satellites.
+Planetologists use data from artificial satellites, telescopes, and sensors on spaceships to study the makeup and atmosphere of the planets, the moon, and other bodies in our solar system.
+Recent advances in this field have greatly increased our knowledge of Jupiter, Saturn, Pluto, and their satellites.